Cydhra/parallel_toolbox/README.md

 It guarantees constant amount of recursions with high probability, and data distribution will be no worse than $(1 + \epsilon)\frac{n}{p}$ where $n$ is the total data amount, $p$ is the number of processors and $\epsilon$ is a tuning parameter.

+#### Selection
+The crate provides a single-threaded (`select_k`) and a parallel (`parallel_select_k`) selection algorithm that select the $k$ smallest entries from an unsorted slice.
+Both algorithms are randomized Las Vegas algorithms with Chernoff bounds proving their constant recursion depth.
+Both work with varying input slice lengths.